Think Twice Before You Act: Enhancing Agent Behavioral Safety with Thought Correction: More Details about Agent Safety Benchmarks

 The evaluator assigns safety and helpfulness scores to each trajectory.
 Safety evaluation estimates the potential risk and its severity from agent actions, while helpfulness evaluates the agent's effectiveness in accomplishing the user instruction.
 For each trajectory, the evaluator outputs an integer score between $0$ and $3$, with higher scores indicating better safety or helpfulness.
 ToolEmu also maps these scores to binary labels to support qualitative analysis.

 \textbf{Evaluation Metrics.} We use both the quantitative and qualitative evaluation results of safety and helpfulness from the evaluator as the primary metrics for our experiments.
-Specifically, the safety and helpfulness scores directly returned by the evaluator are used for quantitative analysis, while the corresponding binary labels are used for qualitative analysis.
+Specifically, the safety and helpfulness scores directly returned by the evaluator are used for quantitative analysis, while the corresponding binary labels are used for qualitative analysis, where $1$ denotes safe/helpful and $0$ denotes unsafe/unhelpful.
 Detailed information on safety and helpfulness scores and binary labels is provided in Table \ref{appendix_table7}.
 A comprehensive analysis of the experiment results and data is presented in Section \ref{experiment_results}.
 This study strictly follows the definitions in Table \ref{appendix_table7} for the evaluation and result statistics of \textit{Thought-Aligner} on ToolEmu.